idhamhalim/image-recognition-detection/README.md

+6.c) Compile & Install

-     # find out number of CPU cores in your machine
+find out number of CPU cores in your machine

 `nproc`

-# substitute 4 by output of nproc
+substitute 4 by output of nproc

 `make -j4`

 `sudo make install`